-Our gross profit was \$6.8 million in the second quarter of fiscal year 2023, an increase of 34.8% compared to gross profit of \$5.0 million in the second quarter of fiscal year 2022.
-Gross profit margin, or gross profit as a percentage of net sales, increased to 34.6% in the second quarter of fiscal year 2023 compared to 29.3% in the second quarter of fiscal year 2022.
+Our gross profit was \$5.1 million in the third quarter of fiscal year 2023, an increase of 6.4% compared to gross profit of \$4.8 million in the third quarter of fiscal year 2022.
+Gross profit margin, or gross profit as a percentage of net sales, increased to 30.2% in the third quarter of fiscal year 2023 compared to 27.7% in the third quarter of fiscal year 2022.

-Our gross profit margins tend to be higher when we achieve higher net sales levels due to our operating leverage as certain fixed manufacturing costs are spread over higher sales.
-This operating leverage, which is beneficial at higher sales levels, positively impacted our gross profit margin during the second quarter of fiscal year 2023 when compared to the same period last year.
-Our gross profit margin percentages are also heavily dependent upon product mix on a quarterly basis and may vary based on changes in product mix.
+Our gross profit margins tend to be higher when we achieve higher net sales levels due to our operating leverage, as certain fixed manufacturing costs are spread over higher sales.
+We experienced improved gross profit margins when comparing the third quarter of fiscal year 2023 to the same period in 2022, despite a decrease in net sales levels when comparing the two periods.
+We attribute this improvement to gains in production efficiencies as well as the impact of a more fully trained workforce.
+While we experienced improvement in production labor recruitment during the third quarter of fiscal year 2022 needed to increase production capacity at the time, the training of the new employees impacts labor costs and efficiency until those employees are fully trained and operating at capacity.
+Additionally, our gross profit margin percentages are heavily dependent upon product mix on a quarterly basis and may vary based on changes in product mix.